algorand/falcon/README.txt

    https://falcon-sign.info/

+This implementation slightly extends the official Falcon code to support a fully deterministic (or "derandomized") signing mode; the interface is given in deterministic.h.
+(This is an alternative to the randomized-hashing mode enabled by the original implementation.)
+For the motivation for, and specification of, the deterministic mode, see **LINK**.

-This implementation is written in C and is configurable at compile-time through macros which are documented in config.h; each macro is a boolean option and can be enabled or disabled in config.h and/or as a command-line parameter to the compiler.
+This implementation is written in C and is configurable at compile time through macros which are documented in config.h; each macro is a boolean option and can be enabled or disabled in config.h and/or as a command-line parameter to the compiler.
 Several implementation strategies are available; however, in all cases, the same API is implemented.

+*** CRITICAL SECURITY WARNING ***

+For robust determinism across supported devices, which is needed to prevent a potential catastrophic security failure in the deterministic mode, it is STRONGLY RECOMMENDED that the following macro settings be used, as is done in config.h (see that file for further details):

+  - floating-point emulation (FALCON_FPEMU) should be enabled, in lieu of native FP operations.

+  - "fused multiply-add" (FALCON_FMA) should be disabled, *especially* if native FP operations are enabled.

+  - other optimizations like FALCON_AVX2 and FALCON_ASM_CORTEXM4
+    should be disabled as a cautionary measure, unless they are needed for performance and can be thoroughly checked to not affect determinism on the relevant signing devices.

+(According to the documentation below, FALCOM_FMA and FALCON_AVX2 have no effect when FALCON_FPEMU is enabled, but in config.h they are explicitly disabled as a defensive measure.)

+*** END CRITICAL SECURITY WARNING ***

 Main options are the following: